TomSoderling/dev-days-labs/HandsOnLab/README.md

 ```

 #### SyncSpeakers
-Our azure backend has the ability to push any local chagnes and then pull all of the latest data from the server using the following code that can be added to the try inside of the SyncSpeakers method:
+34.)
+Our azure backend has the ability to push any local changes and then pull all of the latest data from the server using the following code that can be added to the try inside of the SyncSpeakers method:

 ```csharp
 await Client.SyncContext.PushAsync();
 await table.PullAsync("allSpeakers", table.CreateQuery());
 ```
 That is it for our Azure code!
-Just a few lines of code, and we are ready to grat the data from azure.
+Just a few lines of code, and we are ready to grab the data from azure.

 ### Update SpeakersViewModel.cs

 Update async Task GetSpeakers():

+35.)
 Now, instead of using the HttpClient to get a string, let's query the Table:

 Change the *try* block of code to: